 All in all, it would be advisable for you to speak to an Investment Specialist for a second opinion before engaging in such a high risk, high return activity.

-You will also want to figure out how to best utilize your gains when prices are low, which I would love to help you with.
+You will also want to figure out how to best utilize your gains when prices are low.